 The Bratislava festival

-In the spring 1967 Marta recorded several songs, most of them duets with Helena Vondrackova and Waldemar Matuska.
-Marta participated in the Bratislava festival "Golden Lyre" even this year.
-After the great success with "Oh baby baby" Marta was be back on Bratislavska Lyra and sang duet again, this time with Waldemar Matuska.
-The song chosen for the festival was "Nech tu lasku spat" (Let this love sleep) and the studio recording was done in May 1967.
-Marta remembers that Waldemar Matuska had big difficulties with learning the lyrics.
+Marta participated in the Bratislava festival "Golden Lyre" even in 1967.
+After the great success with "Oh baby baby" performed with Helena Vondrackova in 1966 Marta was back on Bratislavska Lyra and sang duet again, this time with Waldemar Matuska.
+The song chosen for the festival was "Nech tu lasku spat" (Let this love sleep) which had been recorded in May 1967.
+Marta remembers that Waldemar Matuska had big difficulties with remembering the lyrics.
 He did not remember them even on the final rehearsal on the festival.
-Even if their performance was maybe the best one they won only the third festival prize - "The bronze lire".
+Marta and Waldemar received the third prize though.

 Czechoslovakian TV started in 1967 a new entertainment series "Pisen pro Rudolfa III" (The song for Rudolf the 3rd).
-The first show was aired on April 1, 1967 and all famous artists were invited.
+The first show was aired on April 1st, 1967 and all famous artists were invited.
 Twelve current hit songs were presented in each programme and of course Marta, Helena and Vaclav Neckars were among the singers performing in the shows.
 The show had a tiny story line but the main purpose was of course to create a pop show.

-The 1966 film "Martyr of love" was being shown in Prague's cinemas and one of the songs "Jakube Jakube" recorded by Marta was released as a single in the spring 1967.
+The 1966 film "Martyrs of love" was shown in Prague's cinemas and one of the songs "Jakube Jakube" recorded by Marta was released as a single in the spring 1967.
 The second song recorded by Marta for this movie "Nebot co je to clovek" would be unreleased until 1997 when it came out on CD in the "Marta Kubisova Collection" series.

 Marta performed on stage in Rokoko theatre in French comedy "Leonarde, tys nam dal".
-The new single contained two songs from another Rokoko show "The letters of faith".

 In the summer of 1967 Marta, Helena and Vasek went on a three-week-tour in Germany, Austria and Switzerland including a TV appearance recorded by Hessischer Rundfunk in Frankfurt am Main.